Michael Bolton: Bio And Career Highlights

 Early Life and Education

-Born in New Haven, Connecticut, Michael Bolotin was supported by his family, with his father, George, serving as a local official and his mother, Helen, as a homemaker.
-He quickly developed a strong musical aptitude, learning saxophone by age seven and composing songs from age nine.
+Growing up in New Haven, Connecticut, Michael Bolotin discovered a profound passion for music early in life.
+His parents, George and Helen Bolotin, fostered his talent, with Michael learning saxophone by age seven and composing songs by age nine.

-At age 14, he formed the band the Nomads, securing a singles contract with Epic Records by the time he was 16.
-With parental consent, he decided to leave high school at 15, committing fully to his burgeoning music career.
+At age 15, he made the decision to leave high school to pursue his burgeoning musical career, having already formed the band The Nomads at 14.

 Notable Relationships